Semmelweis University: History

-The University of Trnava, founded in 1635, was lacking medical training for a long time, so Hungarian doctors were only able to study at foreign universities or in private schools, and surgeons were trained in guilds.
+The University of Nagyszombat (now Trnava), founded in 1635, was lacking medical training for a long time, so Hungarian doctors were only able to study at foreign universities or in private schools, and surgeons were trained in guilds.
 Maria Theresa’s court physician, following the Empress’s decree of 7 November 1769, developed the plan of the new faculty, on the basis of the Vienna model.
 In 1770, education began with five departments.

 In 1777, the university, and thus medical education, moved to Buda, and in 1784, following Joseph II’s personal decree, to the other side of the Danube: to Pest.
 The rapidly developing Pest provided a wider range of ‘patient material’, and the departments also multiplied.
 There was space for a botanical garden, and anatomy as well actual patient care could also be taught more effectively.

-At the end of the 19th century the establishment of the present theoretical institutes and clinical departments started.
+At the end of the 19th century, the establishment of the present theoretical institutes and clinical departments started.
 Those buildings in Budapest are still in use after reconstruction and modernization.
 During the 20th and 21st centuries new clinics and institutes were built.

-From 1951, the Faculty of Medicine continued as an independent medical school and in 1955, Faculties of Dentistry and Pharmaceutical Sciences were incorporated into the new medical University.
+From 1951, the Faculty of Medicine continued as an independent medical school and in 1955, Faculties of Dentistry and Pharmaceutical Sciences were incorporated into the new medical university.
 In 1969, it adopted the name of its most famous professor, Ignáz Semmelweis.

-Semmelweis University was the first Hungarian higher educational institution, which started to offer an international program at the Faculty of Medicine in German in 1983, while its international program in English started in 1987, at the Faculties of Medicine, Dentistry and Pharmaceutical Sciences.
+Semmelweis University was the first Hungarian higher educational institution to offer an international program at the Faculty of Medicine in German in 1983, while its international program in English started in 1987, at the Faculties of Medicine, Dentistry and Pharmaceutical Sciences.

 From 1 August 2021, the founder’s, owner’s and operator’s rights of Semmelweis University are exercised by the Foundation for National Health Care and Medical Education following the model change in higher education.

 Faculties

 Semmelweis University is a specialised university offering undergraduate and graduate courses only in the field of health sciences.
-The university has more than 14,000 students from 110 nations, with foreign students accounting for about 37% of the total community.
-The largest and oldest faculty of the university is the Faculty of Medicine with 5,300 students accounting for 37% of the total number of students.
+The university has more than 15,000 students from 120 nations, with foreign students accounting for about 37% of the total community.
+The largest and oldest faculty of the university is the Faculty of Medicine with 6,000 students accounting for 38% of the total number of students.